g0dEngineer/xSynth/README.md

 a. ![image](https://github.com/g0dEngineer/xSynth/blob/main/data/xSynthIcon.jpg)

 9. Next, in your car/Civic tap the xSynth icon, and install, and ignore hardware limit warning with continue.
 Ignore Google Play store’s limits for unknown apps as well, similar to Honda Hack.
 Wait for install (about 40 seconds)
+* DO NOT TRY TO INSTALL FROM HONDA HACK, IF YOUR FLASH DRIVE HAS LOTS OF STUFF LIKE LARGE MOVIES!
+IT WILL TAKE A LONG TIME TO FINALLY BEGIN TO INSTALL XSYNTH OR ANY APP YOU TRY TO INSTALL.
+IF YOU HAVE LOTS OF LIFE ON YOUR FLASH DRIVE ALONG WITH MY APK/APP, USE THE FILEMANAGER I SUGGESTED ABOVE, AND NAVIGATE DIRECTLY TO MY APK INSTALLER.
+IF YOU HAVE ONLY THE APK ON THE FLASH DRIVE, THEN INSTALLING THROUGH HONDA HACK IS FINE AND QUICK.
-10. Next, in your car/Civic, in File Manager, navigate to “Apps” icon, and scroll down if needed to find my installed xSynth app (It looks the same like the icon from (8)).
+11. Next, in your car/Civic, in File Manager, navigate to “Apps” icon, and scroll down if needed to find my installed xSynth app (It looks the same like the icon from (8)).
 Tap/Hold, and open to run the app.
-11. Talk freely to xSynth (by Voice or by text) about BOV mod safety inquiries, parts inquiries, honda history, meaning of life, or about xSynth itself.
+12. Talk freely to xSynth (by Voice or by text) about BOV mod safety inquiries, parts inquiries, honda history, meaning of life, or about xSynth itself.
 Say hello or good bye or other similar expressions. xSynth uses Ai to detect your voice.
-12. An update may fix mouth animation, and make the app useful by integration actual honda location data like dealership data.
+13. An update may fix mouth animation, and make the app useful by integration actual honda location data like dealership data.